zine-eddine303/obsidian-notes/Study Notes/Books notes/Business Model Generation.md

 ### Acquisition of particular resources and activities
 Few companies own all the resources or perform all the activities described by their business models.
 Rather, ==they extend their own capabilities by relying on other firms to furnish particular resources or perform certain activities.== Such partnerships can be motivated by needs to acquire knowledge, licenses, or access to customers. ==A mobile phone manufacturer, for example, may license an operating system for its handsets rather than developing one in-house.== An insurer may choose to rely on independent brokers to sell its policies rather than develop its own sales force.

-	In our case, we have Hosting services as a sort of a partner or a supplier, because they host the websites that we create for our clients. and maybe Facebook ads, wordpress, Bricks builder too!
+	In our case, we have Hosting services as a partner/supplier, because they host the websites that we create for our clients. and maybe Facebook ads, wordpress, Bricks builder too!
 	It falls under "Acquisition of particular resources and activities"

 	We should provide hosting services as ours, we dont have to tell the client about who's the host, we just give them the deals available and maybe add a finders fee to it